-- a) We have the following declaration(s) of conflict of interest in respect of corporate members and joint working, sponsorship, or funding arrangements: - In 2011, CCB received support from the following: VIA Rail, Cannondale, Community Foundation of Ottawa, Lions Club, Keith Communications Inc., Human Resources and Skills Development Canada (HRSDC), and the following pharmaceutical companies Bayer, Merck Frosst, Novartis, and Pfizer. - b) We have the following declaration(s) of conflict of interest in respect of those playing a significant role in compiling this submission:

-Nothing to declare.
+- We have the following declaration(s) of conflict of interest in respect of corporate members and joint working, sponsorship, or funding arrangements: In 2011 2014, CCB received support from the following: VIA Rail, Cannondale, Community Foundation of Ottawa, Lions Club, Keith Communications Inc., Human Resources and Skills Development Canada (HRSDC), and the following pharmaceutical companies Bayer, Merck Frosst, Novartis, and Pfizer. - We have the following declaration(s) of conflict of interest in respect of those playing a significant role in compiling this submission: Nothing to declare.
 This submission was prepared by CCB staff.

-Section 2 - Condition and Current Therapy Information
+2. Condition and Current Therapy Information

-2.1 Information Gathering
+2.1 Information gathering

-Information was obtained from online literature searches, conversations with some patients, and product monogram.
+Information was obtained from printed information on current therapy from drug companies and online searches, one-to-one conversations with patients using current therapy, and focus groups.

-2.2 Impact of Condition on Patients
+2.2 Impact of condition on patients

-- Available coverage and lack of choice of Health Canada approved drugs for the treatment of eye diseases such as DME and RVO are the most important aspects of this condition. - Quality of life and daily living is severely impacted with impaired vision.
+- Available coverage and lack of choice of Health Canada approved drugs for the treatment of eye diseases such as AMD, DME, and RVO are the most important aspects of this condition. - Quality of life and daily living is severely impacted with impaired vision.
 Because the patients can no longer drive, they need to find ways to attend medical appointments, shopping and social activities.
-Assistance is required for what were formerly simple tasks such as preparing meals, daily household chores, reading, etc. Patients with DME & RVO are unable to read regular print (books, newspapers, food labels, menus, greeting cards, etc.) as they have in the past. - There is a social impact: often when someone develops a condition such as vision loss, friends seem to disappear basically because they don't know how to deal with the situation.
+Assistance is required for what were formally simple tasks such as preparing meals, daily household chores, reading, etc. Patients with AMD & RVO are unable to read regular print (books, newspapers, food labels, menus, greeting cards, etc.) as they have in the past. - There is a social impact: often when someone develops a condition such as vision loss, friends seem to disappear basically because they don't know how to deal with the situation.
 People become isolated because they cannot move independently in their former environment. - The patient has to learn how to deal with new challenges as they arise.
 Depression can also set in due to the pending loss of independence, potential loss of employment, loss of driving privileges, and the sheer uncertainty of diminished quality of life and of a life with no vision. - Vision loss can cause patients to fall and injure themselves more frequently. - There is often an economic impact and higher costs to vision loss due to loss of employment and the cost of treatment. - Family dynamics change. - Patients can no longer drive, thread a needle, ID medications, cook/prepare food, and much more.

-2.3 Patients' Experiences With Current Therapy
+2.3 Patients' experiences with current therapy

 Current therapies include laser therapy, Vitalux, ASA, Lutein, Lucentis and Avastin.
 Many patients are using currently Health Canada approved injections with good results.
-Some are being treated with "off-label" drugs.
-These drugs may need to be repeated many more times than Eylea would need to be used - i.e. every four weeks after initial regime, where Eylea can be effective for up to 8 weeks after initial 3-month set of treatments.
+This drug may need to be repeated many more times than Eylea would need to be used - i.e. every four weeks after initial regime, where Eylea can be effective for up to 8 weeks after initial 3 month set of treatments.

 Some patients are receiving injections of a drug that has not been tested or approved by Health Canada.
-The long term effects of untested drugs are not known and could lead to adverse results due to the unknown.
+The long term effects of this drug are not known and could lead to adverse results due to the unknown.
 Some patients are restricted in choice of treatment due to cost incurred from travel to regional clinics and therefore do not receive the optimal treatment they should be getting.
 Some provinces only provide a certain amount of money for use of current approved drug therapy.